jmbrown412/healthcare_ssi/README.md

 and pateients to act in a decentralized manner where hospitals can issue documents for patients and the insurance companies can trust that the documents were indeed signed by the hospital for the specific patient.
-This solution use assymetric keys and the SHA-512 hashing algo to prove hospital signatures.
+This solution use digital signatures.

  PROJECT STRUCTURE
 ------------

-* HealthCareSSIApi - Web API around core biz logic
+* HealthCareSSIApi - Web API around core business logic
-* HealthSSI.Core - Core biz logic using asymmetic keys and SHA512 hashing to provide signature proofs
+* HealthSSI.Core - Core business logic using digital signatures
 * HealthSSI.Data - Data layer for Database (Currently MSSQL)
-* HealthCareSSI.Tests.Common - Commons test lib for helper functions for things like getting a key pair
+* HealthCareSSI.Tests.Common - Common test library for helper functions for things like getting a key pair
 * HealthSSI.Core.Tests - Unit tests for signature and document proof checking
 * HealthSSIApi.IntegrationTests - Integration tests testing end to end case of hospital document inssuance verification